a-jean-andreasian/Oversimplifying-Overcomplicated-Definitions-of-Simple-Things/Offtop/Scam/Clean Code.md

 Someone argued with me recently and said, “Microservices are also not needed in most cases” - in the context of “All approaches have strengths and weaknesses” (like monolith vs microservices).
 The point here is the scaling problem - which microservices actually solve.
 And if you don’t overengineer (which would be misuse), you’re guaranteed to have a scalable app.
 Whereas “Clean Code” doesn’t guarantee anything.

 ---
-## Some of those principles _do_ help maintainability when used with common sense.

-Yes, but, he has not invented them.

-**Robert Martin didn’t invent SOLID.
-He popularized and packaged pre-existing ideas.**
-The SOLID principles were coined by Michael Feathers based on earlier work from Barbara Liskov, Bertrand Meyer, and others.
-Martin just bundled them into a convenient acronym and added his opinionated takes around them.

----
 ## The cult